BAC Jet Provost: Further development

 As a result of the results and responses produced from the trials performed using the pre-production aircraft, Hunting Percival proceeded to develop and incorporate several different improvements upon the design.
-Amongst the changes made was an overall smoothening of the fuselage lines, hydraulic systems being substituted for pneumatic counterparts, and the addition of a dorsal fillet; the new model was designated as the Jet Provost T2.
+Amongst the changes made was an overall smoothing of the fuselage lines, hydraulic systems being substituted for pneumatic counterparts, and the addition of a dorsal fillet; the new model was designated as the Jet Provost T2.
 On 1 September 1955, the first Jet Provost T2 made its first flight.
 This variant was used only for development work; in addition to seeing use at Hullavington, three Jet Provost T2s were dispatched overseas for winterization trials in Scandinavia and a series of sales tours across Europe, Canada, the United States of America, and Latin America.

 In June 1957, a production order was placed for the first 40 of the developed Jet Provost T3, featuring a more powerful Armstrong Siddeley Viper jet engine, ejector seats, a redesign of the airframe, and a shortened and strengthened version of the retractable tricycle undercarriage.
 Percival built a single example, which was used purely for structural tests throughout the development stages, giving the designers valuable research into what could be achieved with the basic design.
 On 22 June 1958, the first Jet Provost T.3 conducted its first flight.
 In total, 201 T3s were delivered between 1958 and 1962.

 The T4 followed in 1960, fitted with a more powerful variant of the Viper engine and first flown on 15 July, and this was followed by the pressurised T5 in 1967.
 The T51 was an armed export version, sold to Ceylon (present day Sri Lanka), Kuwait and Sudan.
 It was armed with two 7.7-mm (0.303-inch) machine guns.
 The T52 was another export version sold to Iraq, South Yemen, Sudan and Venezuela, with the same armament as the T51.
 The T55 was the final armed export version which was sold to Sudan.
 A more heavily armed variant of the airframe was developed as the BAC Strikemaster.